DJS593/readme-generator/READMD.md

   * [Questions](#questions)

   ## Installation Instructions <a name="installation"></a>
-  none
+  s

   ## Usage Instructions <a name="usage"></a>
-  none
+  s

   ## Credits <a name="credits"></a>
   undefined

   ## License <a name="license"></a>
-  MIT
+  Apache 2.0

   ## Badges <a name="badges"></a>

   ## Contributing <a name="contributing"></a>
-  undefined
+  s

   ## Tests <a name="tests"></a>
-  undefined
+  s

   ## Questions <a name="questions"></a>
-  github.com/DJS593
+  github.com/s

-  Email stadj099@yahoo.com with any additional questions.
+  Email s with any additional questions.